Noninvasive Prenatal Select

 Noninvasive Prenatal Select screens for common chromosome aneuploidies, sex chromosome abnormalities, and microdeletions.
-It is available in three different panels: Standard, Standard Plus, and Expanded.
+It is available in four different panels: Standard, Standard with Sex Chromosome Aneuploidies (SCA), Standard Plus, and Expanded.
 Custom panels may also be available if you would like to order a subset of the conditions listed below.
 Please contact the Sema4 lab to discuss.
 Patients can also opt to learn fetal sex as early as nine weeks into pregnancy.

 - Standard: Trisomy 21 (Down syndrome), trisomy 18 (Edwards syndrome), and trisomy 13 (Patau syndrome)

 - Standard with Sex Chromosome Aneuploidies (SCA): Trisomy 21 (Down syndrome), trisomy 18 (Edwards syndrome), trisomy 13 (Patau syndrome), monosomy X (Turner syndrome), XXX (Trisomy X syndrome), XXY (Klinefelter syndrome), and XYY syndrome